padifa/myfresh/README.md

 # Usage

 **Customers**

-Browse products by category or search.
+- Browse products by category or search.

-Add items to the cart and proceed to checkout.
+- Add items to the cart and proceed to checkout.

-View order history in their profile.
+- View order history in their profile.

 **Farmers**

-Add new products to the platform.
+- Add new products to the platform.

-Manage orders and track fulfillment status.
+- Manage orders and track fulfillment status.

-Contributing
-Fork the repository
-Create a feature branch: git checkout -b feature-branch-name Commit changes: git commit -m 'Add feature'
-Push to the branch: git push origin feature-branch-name Open a Pull Request
-License
-This project is licensed under the MIT License.

-Author
+**Author**

 Developed by Papa Dienou Faye.
 For inquiries, reach out at padifa7@live.fr.